Deus Ex: The Fall: Release

 By early 2013, Square Enix had reportedly trademarked the phrase "Deus Ex: The Fall" and registered related domain names.
 In June 2013, Eidos Montréal released a teaser trailer and Square Enix formally announced the game for iOS and Android.
 Square Enix showcased the game at the June 2013 E3 expo and released additional gameplay footage and screenshots.
-The game debuted one day early for the iOS platform on July 10, 2013.
+The game released worldwide for iOS on July 10, 2013, a day earlier than initially announced.

-Upon release, players on jailbroken iOS devices were unable to fire weapons in-game, which caused some controversy within the gaming community.
+Upon release, players on jailbroken iOS devices were unable to fire weapons in-game, which caused some controversy.
 Square Enix later confirmed and released a patch to fix the issue.
 The game was later patched to both include support for iPad 2 models and fix bugs and glitches along with improvements to the artificial intelligence (AI).
 Shortly after the announcement, the game was also confirmed for Android devices.
 This version was eventually released on January 22, 2014.

 A Windows port was later announced and released via Steam on March 18, 2014.
 The port included platform-based control options, Steam cards and achievements, and graphical options.
 The team also removed microtransactions and improved the AI.
 N-Fusion developed the Windows port, later saying that their greatest difficulty was adjusting the controls from touchpad-based mobile play to the Windows options of gamepad or keyboard and mouse.